 Hato’s Stand – the big chested one, rather than the vengeful Kaminaga analogue manifests whenever a certain ideal in the back of Hato’s mind as to how a perfect fujoshi space -the charmed circle- would operate if it included a crossdressing fudanshi, is threatened. (the flat-chested Kaminaga wraith is far more single purposed to throwing Hato at Mada, though she could be his Stand’s “true form”.)
 Mada is 2D forever, but Hato is closer to no-D. Madarame could possibly be charmed by a 3D female but any relationship for Hato risks him being expelled from eden.
 Even if he was to go 3D gay and seduce Madarame it would still push him out of the charmed circle.
 The company of fujoshi is what he has wanted above all else; he was looking and preparing himself for it long before he knew of the Genshiken and long before the Genshiken was a fujoshi space.
 If there is any unnatural passion in Hato, it is for the charmed space at the cost of all romance and pretty much everything else.
 He must recreate that high-school rotten girl art class that so scarred him, only this time as a supportive, accepting and productive social, and one that allows his drawing talents to flower.
 He will do all manner of strange things to accomplish this.
 He is the Ring Cycle’s Alberich who renounces love to pursue absolute power.
 The only hanging thread is Kaminaga, and the odd coincidence that he is can so easily don a wig and look just like her.

-Meanwhile Madarame is still trying to preserve his old 2D only-and-forever outlook from the dangerous hurt-laden reality of real females.
+Meanwhile Madarame is still trying to preserve his old 2D only-and-forever outlook from the dangerous hurt-laden reality of real women.
 Recall that Sas got Ogiue and vice-versa when the fantasy was surmounted and both accepted the other for what they really were, warts and kinks and all.
 Duh?
 Are we getting preached to here?
 This is almost like a Girl Saurus re-do.
 Be afraid of the women!
 Except that the women are all leery of 3D men as well.
 Perhaps they are overcoming that…

 It was only a matter of time before Genshiken pulled a L’il Abner style Sadie Hawkins day farce (wow, that dates me!)
 But Madarame can’t be the only guy in the crosshairs.
 By my (intuited) rule of parallel slapstick, Hato should have four women that he has not noticed sneaking up on his smoothness.
 Not him as Hato, but him ‘as smoothness‘.
 While he has been keeping his head down so as not to be outed as #4 in the Madarame moteki conga line (and note that the rest of the conga line is composed of peripheral females), have Sue Yajima, Risa, and ? (how about shy girl from the high school art club?) been making plans?